dan-leo/masters/thesis/v8/thesis.md

 * Health Care
 * Industrial Production
 * Energy, Utilities
 * Retail

-IoT has use case requirements in UL/DL throughput, battery longevity and scalability.

-The most popular use case in IoT is smart metering.

-### Smart Metering {#smartmetering}

-One of the simplest use cases in IoT is smart metering.
-Periodically sending uplink data at regular intervals from a static location has the advantage of remote monitoring and reducing the need for physical readings.
-It also opened up new features for users (such as dynamic pricing and usage pattern analysis) and operators (such as load balancing a large number of clients).
-The clear value proposition and success is partially due to the belief that IoT should be low powered and low data transmissions which still exists today.

-**Smart metering can be considered as defeating the purpose of NB-IoT when considering its downlink capabilities.**

-Smart metering can be considered the traditional IoT model.

-### Actuator Control
+* Smart bicycles
+* Parking
+* Garbage bins
+* Intelligent buildings
+* Pet tracking, Smart Lost and Found
+* Point-of-sale terminals
+* predictive maintenance
+* Mobile Advertising
+* Environmental Control Systems
+* Industrial Automation Systems

-## NB-IoT {#nbiot}
+## A deeper look into NB-IoT {#nbiot}

+This section describes NB-IoT in more detail and the setup procedures involved.

+### Development {#development}

 Formed by the 3GPP from LTE, NB-IoT was developed within that framework and its capabilities are particularly well suited to smart metering.

-![IoT Market representation [@Martinez2019]](../images/1559246290186.png)
+Compared to LTE, NB-IoT devices are usually stationary with intermittent burst transmissions, low data bandwidth, delay-tolerant applications, support for huge number of devices, dealing with poor coverage (indoor penetration) and having a battery lifetime of at least a few years.

 Taking it one step further, the 3GPP defined two device categories, namely Cat NB1 and NB2, with the latter adding support for:

-- Support of Positioning of Device using OTDOA
+- Device positioning/location using OTDOA
-  - seamless cell re-selection
+- Seamless intra-and-inter-cellular cell-reselection for improved mobility.
-- Push to talk voice messaging
+- Push-to-talk voice messaging
-- New Device Power Class (14 dBm)
-- Multicast transmission
+- Multicast transmission to multiple devices simultaneously.

- OTDOA positioning,

-Compared to LTE

-- devices are stationary

-- intermittent burst transmissions

-- low data bandwidth

-- delay-tolerant applications

-- support for huge number of devices

-- deals with poor coverage (indoor penetration)

-- battery lifetime of a few years

-* eDRX and PSM
-* Debugging
-  * QXDM, UEMonitor etc
-  * [@ubloxAppNote2018]

-* NB-IoT devices are seen as stationary, only small chunks of data are intermittently transmitted and applications are envisaged as delay-tolerant.
-* NB-IoT technology is designed such that it can be used in areas beyond the radio coverage of current cellular standards and in devices which must run from battery power for many years.
+NB-IoT devices are seen as stationary, only small chunks of data are intermittently transmitted and applications are envisaged as delay-tolerant.
+NB-IoT technology is designed such that it can be used in areas beyond the radio coverage of current cellular standards and in devices which must run from battery power for many years.
 The devices will generally send small amounts of data infrequently; a typical usage scenario might be 100 to 200 bytes sent twice per day for battery powered devices.
 For mains powered devices the limit is not based on battery size, but cost and network bandwidth/resources.

-* The system operation is analogous to SMS in that it is a datagram-oriented, stored-and-forward system, rather than a GPRS-like IP pipe.
+The system operation is analogous to SMS in that it is a datagram-oriented, stored-and-forward system, rather than a GPRS-like IP pipe.
 This is because NB-IoT devices spend most of their time asleep, making possible the required long battery life.
 The system implements extended DRX cycles for paging, but as this window will be limited to save battery life, the delivery of downlink messages occurs mainly when the system detects that uplink messages have been received from a device (indicating that it is awake).
 Here a store-and-forward system, an “IoT Platform”, is useful.

-### Standing/Positioning {#lit_standing}
+### Standing {#lit_standing}

-We expect selected uptake of each technology in specific application areas and our results show that each technology is better suited to specific applications and their concomitant requirements.
-Sigfox, NB-IoT, and LoraWAN SF12 performed equally well for applications where MCL (range) is paramount, with LoraWAN SF7 doing slightly worse.
-In applcitions where the main consideration is scalability, Sigfox, and NB-IoT substantially outperformed the LoraWAN varieties.
-However, if battery life is the most important consideration, LoraWAN SF7 seems to have the edge, with NB-IoT (the default setup we tested) performing worse.
-NB-IoT performed the best for uplink throughput, with LoraWAN SF7 coming in second.
-For all the other two-related metrics evaluated, namely downlink throughput and firmware upgradability, NB-IoT performs substantially better than the other technologies.

-* Poor for asset tracking and utility metering.
-* Average for smart bicyles, parking, garbage bins, agriculture and intelligent buildings.
-* Good for pet tracking, POS, healthcare.
-* NB-IoT outperforms SigFox and LoRaWAN in UL/DL throughput, scalability, MCL range and FoTA updates.
-It is superseded by LoRaWAN in battery life for SF7.
-* If NB-IoT worked with the mobile network operators to reduce its RRC-idle phase, it could develop a minimal power consumption to compare with that of LoRaWAN and Sigfox.

-* Comparison

-[@Martinez2019]

-NB-IoT has proven to be competitive in terms of energy consumption,

-* Decent study on the operational trade-offs of NB-IoT over LTE.

-Complexities

-- signalling, dynamic adjustments triggered by network conditions, timing
-- competitive in terms of NB-IoT consumption due to 3GPP efforts to be similar to LPWANs

-Proprietary spectrum vs ISM bands?

-- ISM external interference and share
-- otherwise high unpredictability in device behavior

-Reliability?

-- Delivery guarantee

-Delay Tolerance

-- high variability in delivery time.
-Deal-breaker for some applications.

-Data rate

-- sporadic high bandwidth

-Ownership model

-- connectivity service, contract, charged per byte
-- coverage depends on deployed infrastructure
+NB-IoT has a certain standing in IoT and LPWANs, and this can be seen in Fig. \ref{fig:nbiot_positioning}.

+![IoT Wireless Technology Representation [@Martinez2019] \label{fig:nbiot_positioning}](../images/1559246290186.png){width=85%}

+Low Power Wide Area Networks (LPWANs) include SigFox, LoRaWAN, NB-IoT, Dash7, Weightless, N-Wave, NB-Fi, Thread and others.
+Some of these, like SigFox and LoRaWAN are unidirectional, which make them unsuitable for critical applications which require downlink acknowledgement or more.
+These have ranges from 2 - 20 km and can be considered outdoor technologies along with cellular IoT [@Ikpehai2018b].

+Low Power Local Area Networks (LPLANs) include BLE, 6LoPAN, Thread, ZigBee, WiFi and others.
+Unfortunately, due to country regulations the output power is limited especially for unlicensed frequencies.
+They may not even be suited for long range on the PHY layer, but they can essentially be considered indoor technologies with ranges of 10-100m [@Lee2007].

+Cellular-IoT includes LTE Cat-M, LTE Cat-NB or NB-IoT and EC-GSM-IoT.
+GSM has high battery usage due to constant synchronization in active mode, and un-optimized transmission of data.
+It is generally not considered in this thesis because it is a sunsetting technology.
+LTE-M is also considered a high-power technology and is not as suited for IoT as NB-IoT is [@EricssonAB2016a], although there is evidence that it is quite similar [^catm_nbiot].

+Martinez [@Martinez2019] has explored NB-IoT from the perspective of the application developer.
+When evaluating performance, it would do well to find the limits of the technology as well as find the optimum 'sweet spot' or range for efficient operation.
+This decent study on the operational trade-offs of NB-IoT over LTE proves NB-IoT to be competitive in terms of energy consumption amongst other LPWANs.
+Although there are many complexities such as signalling, dynamic adjustments triggered by network conditions and  timings, its competitive energy consumption is due to 3GPP efforts to match LPWANs.
+By using proprietary spectrum over unlicensed ISM bands, NB-IoT avoids external interference and mandatory duty cycling.
+Even though employing increased repeatability due to the ECL mechanism increases unpredictability in device behavior, it ensures reliability by guaranteeing delivery unless outside the maximum range or signal strength bounds that a device can communicate with a tower.
+This variability in delivery time can be a deal-breaker for some critical applications, but on the whole it is suitable for delay-tolerant applications, and under 10 seconds will cater for most use cases.
+The ownership model is a connectivity service or contract, and is charged per byte.
+Coverage depends on deployed infrastructure.

+A user would consider critical characteristics such as energy consumption, coverage, cost, network latency and behavior.
+Martinez looks at these except for cost, which is better looked at by Ali [@Ali2015].
+A set of tests were devised and results showed that in some cases its energy consumption performed better than an LPWAN referenced technology such as LoRa, with the added benefit of guaranteeing delivery.
+However, the high variability in energy consumption and network latency call into question its reliability especially for mission-critical applications.

 ### LTE Architecture